Florida High-Speed Corridor: Plans revived in 2009

 On January 28, 2010, the White House announced that Florida would receive $1.25 billion of its request, about half of the cost of the Tampa-Orlando segment.
 The state's efforts towards high-speed rail between 2000 and 2005 put Florida ahead of the field in terms of the level of planning already completed, and this proved to be a major factor in winning the funds.
 The preservation of the I-4 corridor by the FDOT, and completion of the environmental impact studies in 2005 meant that the project could have proceeded to construction in a very short time frame for a relatively affordable cost.
 In March 2010 the Florida Rail Enterprise was still seeking to refine cost estimates based on advanced engineering, finish development of possible Early Works (Install permanent barrier systems along most of I-4 and remove/relocate elements in median) and contract for bid in 2010 and finally initiate a new bid procurement process specific to the Tampa to Orlando phase.
-In June 2010, the Federal Railroad Administration issued its record of final decision, the final stage of approval for the design, purchase of land and construction of phase one.
+In June 2010, the Federal Railroad Administration issued its record of the final decision, the final stage of approval for the design, purchase of land and construction of phase one.
 Tendering was thus able to begin.
 In October 2010, Florida received $800 million more towards construction from the FY 2010 High-Speed Rail allocations.

-In December 2010 the US Department of Transportation redistributed approximately $1.2 billion in HSR funds that had been rejected by governors elect in Wisconsin and Ohio.
-Florida was projected to receive as much as $342.3 million of the reallocated rail funds which would have closed the gap of the entire projected cost of project.
+In December 2010 the US Department of Transportation redistributed approximately $1.2 billion in HSR funds that had been rejected by governors elected in Wisconsin and Ohio.
+Florida was projected to receive as much as $342.3 million of the reallocated rail funds, which would have closed the gap of the project's projected cost.
 Construction of the line was to begin in 2011, with the initial phase completed by 2014.

 Cancellation

-On February 16, 2011, Governor Rick Scott formally announced that he would be rejecting federal funds to construct the project, attempting to kill Florida High-Speed Rail.
-On March 4, 2011, the Florida Supreme Court unanimously turned down the request of two state senators to force Scott to accept the federal funding for the project.
-Shortly thereafter, U.S. Transportation Secretary Ray LaHood announced that he would be redirecting the funds intended for Florida to other states and on May 9, awarded $2.02 billion to 22 projects in 15 states.
+On February 16, 2011, Governor Rick Scott formally announced that he would reject federal funds to construct the project, attempting to kill Florida High-Speed Rail.
+On March 4, 2011, the Florida Supreme Court unanimously turned down the request of State Senators Thad Altman, a Viera Republican, and Arthenia Joyner, a Tampa Democrat to force Scott to accept federal funding for the project.
+Shortly thereafter, U.S. Transportation Secretary Ray LaHood announced that he would be redirecting the funds intended for Florida to other states and, on May 9, awarded $2.02 billion to 22 projects in 15 states.

 Extant construction

 In July 2010, the Florida Department of Transportation began geotechnical sampling along the Orlando-Tampa corridor.
-The soil would have been tested every 200 ft along the route to check soil conditions and allow proper foundation planning, had the project not been cancelled.
+The soil would have been tested every 200 ft along the route to check soil conditions and allow proper foundation planning, had the project not been canceled.